MATHS 7101 - Multivariable & Complex Calculus

 - Differentiation of scalar and vector functions (5 lectures)

-- Integration over curves and Greens Theorem (4 lectures)
+- Integration over curves, surfaces and volumes (3 lectures)

 The University's policy on Assessment for Coursework Programs is based on the following four principles: